 Career development | Research

-Introduction into Entrepreneurship for Academics
+Research-Based Business: Introduction to Commercialization and Entrepreneurship for Academics

 - Target group

-Leiden University and LUMC PhD candidates
+PhD and Postdoc from Leiden University and LUMC

 What you'll learn

-The workload for this course amounts to 12 hours including attendance and preparation.
+The workload for this course amounts to 16 hours including attendance and preparation.